SkyDev125/logseq/pages/IST___2___1___SO___Multi-Processing.md

 		- Operation
 			- Can create new Threads and Child Processes
 			- The operating system guarantee's an exact copy/snapshot of the memory of the parent when the process is created.
+				- This usually means that whenever a certain variable gets changed, either by the parent or the child, the variable is duplicated on-time.
 		- States
 			- Zombie
 				- Occurs when the Process exits, making it no longer active, but still occupying a tiny portion of the memory with it's return status and PID for the parent to retrieve with wait().